-Tina is a Crohn’s patient who has accumulated several autoimmune ailments over the years.
+Tina is a Crohn’s patient who has accumulated several autoimmune and digestive ailments over the years.
 She is an avid blogger, speaker, patient thought leader, and researcher who advocates for chronic illnesses, disabilities and life-saving ostomy surgery.

-Her expertise includes public health policy, legislative advocacy, clinical research in addition to diversity and inclusion to voice the concerns of patients around the world who are suffering in shame, in silence and from significant health disparities.
-To that end, Tina has co-founded South Asian IBD Alliance, the first patient-clinician organization in the IBD space to address global disparities in South Asian IBD patient care.
-Tina also sits on the patient advisory board for the United Ostomy Associations of America in addition to being a leader of the Diversity, Equity, Accessibility & Inclusion (DEAI) Taskforce within HealtheVoices.
-She works extensively with the Crohn’s & Colitis Foundation & American Gastroenterological Association to drive forward the patient voice in GI care.
+Her expertise includes public health policy, legislative advocacy, clinical and market research in addition to diversity and inclusion to voice the concerns of patients around the world who are suffering in shame, in silence and from significant health disparities.
+To that end, Tina has co-founded and is now the CEO of South Asian IBD Alliance, the first patient-clinician led organization in the IBD space to address global disparities in South Asian IBD patient care.
+Tina also sits on the patient advisory board for the United Ostomy Associations of America in addition to being a founding member of the Diversity, Equity, Accessibility & Inclusion (DEAI) Taskforce within HealtheVoices.
+She works extensively with IBD Social Circle, Crohn’s & Colitis Foundation, American Gastroenterological Association & American College of Gastroenterology to drive forward the patient voice in GI care.

 Tina’s aim is to normalize the rhetoric around chronic illnesses and disabilities and to help patients own their ailment to live fuller, happier lives.
 She does this by arming patients with the education and knowledge they need to make the best decisions about their care.